-Practice Areas: One of the nation's leading trial lawyers, Co-Chair of Kramer Levin Naftalis and Frankel LLP and Head of the firm's Litigation Practice.
-He was recently named as one of the 100 most influential lawyers in America by The National Law Journal and received the 2011 Chambers USA Award for Excellence in White Collar Crime and Government Investigations.
-For some 40 years, he has represented individuals and corporations in all phases of complex bet-the-company civil, criminal and regulatory matters including those involving allegations of insider trading, market manipulation, accounting irregularities, stock option backdating and other financial fraud.
+Practice Areas: One of the nation's leading trial lawyers, Co-Chair of Kramer Levin Naftalis and Frankel LLP and head of the firm's Litigation Practice.
+He was recently named as one of the 100 most influential lawyers in America by The National Law Journal, and received the 2014 Lifetime Achievement Award from Benchmark Litigation and the 2011 Chambers USA Award for Excellence in White Collar Crime and Government Investigations.
+For some 40 years, he has represented individuals and corporations in all phases of complex bet-the-company civil, white collar criminal and regulatory matters including those involving allegations of insider trading, market manipulation, accounting irregularities, stock option backdating and other financial fraud.
 Mr Naftalis has also served as counsel to audit and special committees of a number of major public companies in connection with regulatory issues.

 Professional Memberships: He is a Fellow of the American College of Trial Lawyers and a member of the Trial Attorney Advisory Board of the Litigation Section of the American Bar Association.
 He has also served as a director of the Legal Aid Society.